jasb3110/Radiocarbon-reservoir/README.md

 I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.

-Next, I did do a Factorial multivariate analysis(FMA), using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
+Next, I did do a Factorial multivariate analysis, using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
 Finally, I recalculated MRA according to latitude and calibrated age before to present (Cal yr BP) in boxes, using the error weight mean for decreased error propagation.

 ## Principal outcomes
 In this part, I would show highlight the results of this work.Multivariate analysis was based on seven selected variables over the length of whole data set (n=86).